CSCG/restlite/README.md

 # RestLite.js
-A JavaScript Microframework to make Single Page Applications (SPAs) using RESTful APIs
+A JavaScript Microframework to make Single Page Applications (SPAs) using RESTful APIs Totally written in vanilla JS and 100% unobtrusive.

 ### Getting started
 To use restlite.js you simply need to add it in your HTML page :